 For this kind of affair, I usually rely on the table linens and party accoutrements that I have accumulated over the years, but this time, I decided to mine the local retail options searching for my “sophisticated throwaway” party supplies and to keep it on a budget.
 Last time I visited was late October and I was pretty lukewarm about the Halloween experience at “Party City” in Mt.
 Kisco, but they seem to shine in summer; I was impressed with an elegant selection of patterned paper plates in vivid color combinations and even better – they were on sale for 50% off.
 I opted for the patterned coffee cups, napkins and some very chic square dessert plates.
 Although I was tempted to get the square dinner plates too, the pattern seemed too much competition for the food; after all, if I would be making a huge effort to cook and present the food, at least it should be visible on the plate.
+For drinks, I always hire coffee cart hire Sydney.
 Not to worry, there was a huge aisle devoted to paper goods in all kinds of seductive colors, so I had no trouble finding a solid-color dinner plate to properly showcase my culinary masterpieces.
 A refreshing cool blue-green color combination seemed to fit the bill for a hot summer day and, besides, it would look quite at home with the two-tone blue cushions on my outdoor furniture.
 Lastly, I picked up some transparent blue cups from the impressive assortment of plastic tumblers, wine and martini glasses – I’m not a fan of plastic cups, but I have to relax my prejudice on this issue because glass is a safety issue around the pool.
 My Dad managed to shatter two wine glasses in short order at a pool party a few years back.

 Moving along, I spied some plain-colored gift bags – hmm, I could use those to showcase arrangements of summer flowers.
 Put flowers in the ubiquitous bubble vase and plop the whole arrangement into a colorful bag – with or without a bow…or maybe just dress up some of my potted plants for the party, easy enough.